8 Weight Is The Main Nutritional Factor Influencing Fertility

 Lifestyle Interventions to Increase Fertility

-Obese 20-year-old women and men are often metabolically healthy and conceive without a problem.
+20-year-old women and men with obesity are often metabolically healthy and conceive without a problem.
 When the same individuals try to get pregnant in their 30s, they might have reached the threshold of metabolic health where fertility is impacted.
 Weight certainly plays a role in fertility, but there are additional controllable and uncontrollable factors that determine whether or not a couple can become pregnant.

 What can couples do if getting pregnant is not as easy due to obesity?
 The first step to restoring fertility is starting a healthy lifestyle.
 An increased intake of fresh vegetables, fruits, legumes, and whole grains—as well as a decreased intake of fast and processed foods—should lead to a slow weight loss.
 Keep in mind that rapid weight loss will trigger a reduction of leptin blood levels and might reduce fertility in women for a while.